sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/SingleAutoComplete/README.md

-This component uses the [`SingleAutoComplete` component](#singleautocomplete) and attaches it to one of the registered resources.
-The component will then read the suggestions from the resources with the given `resourceKey`.
-The `value` is the currently selected object.
-There are two properties describing which properties of the fields are used, the `displayProperty` describes which property from the object is read to the input field and the `searchProperties` define which fields of the object will be searched and displayed in the suggestion list.
-The `onChange` callback will be called with the selected object when a suggestion is selected.
+This component uses the [`SingleAutoComplete` component](#singleautocomplete) and attaches it to a `SingleSelectionStore`.
+This store will contain the currently selected values of the `SingleAutoComplete` container.
+The `displayProperty` indicates which of the properties of the items in the `MultiSelectionStore` will be used to display the items.
+To define which properties will be searched by the `MultiAutoComplete` the `searchProperties` prop can be used.